geogardenclub/geogardenclub.github.io/docs/develop/data-model/cloud-storage-data-model.md

 Note that we can determine the collection name by extracting the initial prefix from the documentID (i.e. "garden") and mapping that to its associated collection name (i.e. "gardens").

-Conversely, given the file path to an image, we can parse the string to determine the single collection name, documentID and field name associated with the image.
+Conversely, given the file path to an image, we can parse the string to determine the associated collection, documentID and field name.

 :::warning We don't adhere to this convention yet
-Note that this specification is our goal for Google Cloud Storage.
-We have not yet transitioned to it yet.
+Note that this specification is our current goal for the images stored in our Google Cloud Storage bucket.
 :::

 ## `/backups`